How to Record with Streamlabs OBS in 2024 – Best Tips & Tricks

 3. CQ Level

-The recommended CQ level is 17, so set it to this value and record a short video.
+The suggested CQ level is 17, so adjust it to this value and record a brief video.

 4. Presets

-There shouldn’t be any performance issues.
-Test it out – if something is off, change this setting.
+There should not be any performance issues.
+Test it out; if something seems off, adjust this setting.

 5. Profile

-The profile should be set on “High” by default.
-If it is not, do it manually.
+The profile should be set to “High” by default.
+If it is not, please adjust it manually.

 How to Record with Streamlabs OBS – Testing Performance

-Now, you can open the Task Manager to check the performance.
+You can now open the Task Manager to check the performance.

-Open the game and Streamlabs, and start recording.
-Track the CPU usage to make sure that the computer isn’t struggling.
+Launch the game and Streamlabs, then begin recording.
+Monitor the CPU usage to ensure that the computer is not under strain.

-If the utilization is too high, then go back and adjust the SLOBS settings.
+If utilization is too high, return to adjust the SLOBS settings.

 newsletter subscription